6.6 Social inclusion through education and training

-The Ministry of Human Capacities (Emberi Erőforrások Minisztériuma) announced the implementation of the EFOP-3.1.7-16-2016-00001: Creating Opportunities in School Education (EFOP-3.1.7-16 Esélyteremtés a köznevelésben) which aims to support inclusive education, as well as the treatment of school leaving and drop-out without qualifications, and to promote equal opportunities for disadvantaged students, to increase the educational and labour market opportunities and to promote social inclusion.
+The Ministry of Human Capacities announced the implementation of the EFOP-3.1.7-16-2016-00001: Creating Opportunities in School Education (EFOP-3.1.7-16 Esélyteremtés a köznevelésben), which aims to support inclusive education, as well as the treatment of school leaving and dropout without qualifications, and to promote equal opportunities for disadvantaged students, to increase the educational and labour market opportunities and to promote social inclusion.
 The project also aims at coordinating and mapping the outcomes of programs that increase disadvantaged compensation outside the school.
-For that measure, 4 290 000 000 Ft (about 13 312 292 euros) was allocated.
-The application period has already terminated but the implementation deadline is January 2021.
+For that measure, HUF 4 290 million (about EUR 13.3 million) was allocated.
+The application period has already terminated, but the implementation deadline is January 2021.

 Social cohesion and the results of the Pisa Test

 According to the Pisa Test, the performance of Hungarian students shows a negative tendency.
-In 2012, the results were below OECD average and compared to the 2009 survey, and they were also worse in mathematics, natural sciences and in text comprehension.
-(OECD 2013) Furthermore, the impact of pupils’ socioeconomic background on education outcomes is very strong.
+In 2012, the results were below OECD average compared to the 2009 survey, and they were also worse in mathematics, natural sciences, and text comprehension.
+(OECD 2013) Furthermore, the impact of pupils’ socio-economic background on education outcomes is very strong.
 (Further information can be found in sub-chapter 6.1.
 General context.)
 (European Commission, 2016)

-The School Community Service programme, which means 50 hours of community work, and it is compulsory for obtaining the maturity exam.
-Its aim is to
+The school community service programme, which means 50 hours of community work, is compulsory for obtaining the maturity exam.
+It aims to

 - improve the self-confidence and